inaimathi/cl-leet/README.md

 but no longer shares any code.

 # THIS PROJECT IS STILL IN EARLY DEVELOPMENT STAGES
-##### but it has been upgraded from "almost completely playable and passably looking" to "playable and pretty-ish".
+##### but it has been upgraded from "almost playable and passably looking" to "playable and pretty-ish"

 To use it